frictionlessdata/frictionless-py/README.md

 Report errors are categorized by type:

-- general - data can't be loaded or parsed
+- source - data can't be loaded or parsed
 - structure - general tabular errors like duplicate headers
 - schema - error of checks against JSON Table Schema

 Report errors are categorized by context:

-- any - generic errors like IO, HTTP error
-- dataset - the whole dataset errors like invalid datapackage
-- table - the whole table errors like bad encoding
+- table - the whole table errors like IO, HTTP or encoding error
 - head - headers errors
 - body - contents errors